wanghaisheng/eTrendix-shop/README.md

 ## 🌐 Live Demo
 Check out the full version of this site here: [eTrendix Live Demo](https://etrendix.netlify.app)

+## 🔑 Demo Login Details

+To explore eTrendix with store login access, you can use the following credentials:

+- **Phone Number**: `8888888888`
+- **OTP**: `1234` (Note: OTP is the same for all users)

+For product availability based on location, please use the following sample pincode:

+- **Pincode**: `110008` or **Location**: Delhi

+These details allow you to experience the full functionality of the platform as both a customer and a store manager.

 ## ✨ Features

 eTrendix provides a complete set of functionalities you’d expect from a modern e-commerce web app: